Elizabeth Anthony, Director, Visiting Scholars Program, United States Holocaust Memorial Museum

 Atina Grossmann, Professor of Modern European and German History, and Women’s and Gender Studies, The Cooper Union, New York

-Atina Grossmann has shed light on Jewish life in Germany in the immediate aftermath of World War II., bridging the divide between German history and Jewish studies.
+Atina Grossmann has shed light on Jewish life in Germany in the immediate aftermath of World War II, bridging the divide between German history and Jewish studies.
 Her current research focuses on transnational Jewish refugee stories.
-Grossman has held guest professorships at the Humboldt University Berlin and the Friedrich Schiller University in Jena, among others.
+Grossmann has held guest professorships at the Humboldt University Berlin and the Friedrich Schiller University in Jena, among others.

-Robin Judd, Professor of Jewish History, Ohio State University
+Robin Judd, Associate Professor of Jewish History, Ohio State University

 Robin Judd teaches Modern Jewish history, German History, The Holocaust, and Women’s History.
 Her main research interests are Modern Jewish History as well as Gender History and Theory.
 Judd has published on ritual debates and their political dimension across Jewish and non-Jewish communities in Germany from 1843-1933.
 In her most recent project, she is examining postwar gender roles in light of post-war Europe’s political and economic reconstruction.